Kayak (company): Post-acquisition

 In 2017, the company acquired Mundi, a Brazilian flight metasearch company.

 In 2018, Kayak assumed leadership of Hotels Combined, which was acquired by parent company, Booking Holdings.

 In 2024, Kayak added fares from Southwest Airlines to its listings.

+Technology and Products

+Kayak has developed several AI-powered features for travel planning.
+In 2016, the company launched a voice search skill for Amazon Alexa.
+In 2024, Kayak added price checking and AI-powered recommendations tools to its platform.

+In early 2023, Kayak released a plug-in for ChatGPT, allowing users to search for flights and hotels through the chatbot.
+In April 2025, Kayak launched Kayak AI as a beta tool offering real-time travel information in a chat-based interface.
+The company later integrated AI Mode into its main platform in October 2026, enabling users to search and book travel through conversational queries.

 Awards

 In 2013, Travel + Leisure included Kayak's app in its list of the Best Apps for Business Travelers as well as its list for the Best Apps for websites and travelers.

 Time named Kayak on its list of the 50 Best Websites of 2009.

 Mashable included Kayak in first place for the website's list, "10 Budget Airfare Tools Every Traveler Should Know in 2012".

 Kayak won the following Webby Awards: